 Draw us closer to one another

-Most of us lead quiet busy lives.
+Most of us lead quite busy lives.
 It is easy to let this come between us in a new relationship.
-At the start we make sacrifices that become expectations.
+At the start, we make sacrifices that become expectations.
 As time goes by, some of these are not sustainable.
 Our loved ones begin to feel neglected.
 Our prayer is that we would always be conscious of this.

 Grant us Discernment